Oops! Something went wrong while submitting the form.

 Let us take care of compliance risks, legal liabilities, and payroll issues.
 You can focus your energies on expanding your business operations with confidence.

-To hire employees in Brazil, businesses can either establish their own local entity or partner with an Employer of Record (EOR).
+To hire employees in Brazil, businesses can either establish their local entity or partner with an Employer of Record (EOR).
 Setting up a local entity offers direct control over the hiring process but requires navigating Brazil's employment regulations and administrative tasks.
-Partnering with an EOR in Brazil simplifies the process, as they handle legal compliance with Brazil's employment laws, payroll, and HR other responsibilities.
+Partnering with an EOR in Brazil simplifies the process, as they handle legal compliance with Brazil's employment laws, payroll, and other HR responsibilities.

 What is the recruitment process in Brazil?